telerik/ajax-docs/controls/scriptmanager/cdn-support/overview.md

-Starting with the __Q3 2009 Service Pack 1__ release you will be able to load the controls scripts and skins from the Telerik CDN.
+Starting with the **Q3 2009 Service Pack 1** release you will be able to load the controls scripts and skins from the Telerik CDN.
 Telerik CDN is hosted on the Amazon CloudFront service.
-This is a __global content delivery service__ with edge locations in the US, Europe and Asia.
+This is a **global content delivery service** with edge locations in the US, Europe and Asia.

 Using the Content Delivery Network has a number of advantages:

-* __Reduced latency__ – requests will be automatically redirected to the nearest server
+* **Reduced latency** – requests will be automatically redirected to the nearest server

-* __Compressed output__ - the javascript files are already compressed so they are in minimum size
+* **Compressed output** - the javascript files are already compressed so they are in minimum size

-* __Better use of caching__ – each resource only needs to be downloaded once
+* **Better use of caching** – each resource only needs to be downloaded once

-* __Reduced hosting expenses__ – we host the resources for you so you can pay less
+* **Reduced hosting expenses** – we host the resources for you so you can pay less

->note Note that the[RadScriptManager]({%slug scriptmanager/overview%})does __NOT__ combine the web resources needed for the Telerik controls in a single request when the __CDN__ is enabled.
+>note Note that the[RadScriptManager]({%slug scriptmanager/overview%}) does **NOT** combine the web resources needed for the Telerik controls in a single request when the **CDN** is enabled.
 >

-__Caching__ is what a CDN is all about.
+**Caching** is what a CDN is all about.
 Say you have a number of applications that all utilize RadGrid.
 A customer will load the RadGrid scripts just once and then use the cached version until he clears his browser’s cache.
 Proxies will also aggressively cache these resources.

 ## When NOT to use CDN?